 This Oreo Frosting is incredibly silky, light and fluffy and tastes just like the filling of an Oreo cookie!
-It’s perfect for cakes, chocolate cupcakes or vanilla cupcakes too!
+It’s perfect recipe for frosting cakes and cupcakes and only requires 5 simple ingredients.
+Pair this with chocolate or vanilla cupcakes.

 I realize you might be asking yourself why you need an actual recipe for Oreo frosting.
 You might think that all you need to do is add some crushed cookies to your vanilla frosting.